lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 [^2]: I came to this conclusion from r/DID and r/OSDD on Reddit

 I've also learned that I have many different splitting patterns.
-One such splitting pattern is that, when I experience something traumatic, I seem to split many parts in a sequential manner.
+One such splitting pattern is that, when I experience something traumatic, I seem to split many parts in a sequential manner, which leads to a lot of parts being created for a: single event.
 I also do not only split parts due to trauma---I seem to create parts to alleviate even mild discomfort from my awareness.
 This is something I developed over time, as my threshold for what constituted part creation lowered as I grew older and subconsciously realized how useful of a coping mechanism creating parts was.
 That is, I became increasingly more fragmented as the older I became, making me more and more dysfunctional in the real world as I aged[^7].
 [^7]: That is, until I stop relying solely dissociation as a coping mechanism, which I'm actively working on doing in therapy.